-- The need exists for adopting more effective control measures such as carbon-dioxide monitors at lobbies of the public places such as the Hotel Building. - ii.
-The design and layout of buildings to make the most of the sunlight is considered as environmentally friendly and has implemented great impact on cities and towns.
-From an ^{} assuming 50% recover ^{} assuming 50% penetration - engineering point of view, it is considered of much interest with the passive solar techniques well received by occupants. - There is also a great potential to use passive and active renewable energy technologies in iii. buildings and they have the potential to be exploited in: Passive solar design, Photovoltaic cells, Solar water heating and ducted wind turbines.
-Conclusion and Recommendations The energy consumptions in the shopping malls and the hotel were studied through field measurements of the electrical energy consumption of some of the building services devices and appliances.
+The energy consumptions in the shopping malls and the hotel were studied through field measurements of the electrical energy consumption of some of the building services devices and appliances.
 The study, despite the limitations involved in equipment and time, indicated that a good percentage of the annual energy consumption of the malls and the hotel could be saved.
-In addition to the ESOs in Table 3, the following energy saving measures are expected to result in substantial savings in the facilities' energy and a detailed feasibility study should be carried out on each of the ESOs: - Carbon dioxide monitors can be used in lobby areas to monitor and control the amount of fresh air entering the air-handling units.
-Savings of up to 70% of the HVAC system could be achieved by implementing this technology. - With the tariff structure of N3.7/kWh, it will be worth considering partial self-generation using the ii. standby generator for prime power generation. - Buildings should be designed to optimise energy in use and without compromising performance in iii. terms of, air quality and comfort conditions.
-Savings could be achieved with the use of energy management systems to control the HVAC operation in order to optimize chillers operation, program and control set points, optimum start/stop, fault diagnosis reporting, etc. - Using evaporative coolers should be encouraged because of its relatively low specific energy iv. consumption and suitability of this technology to the dry weather in Minna. - The design and layout of buildings should make the most of the sunlight as this is considered V. environmentally friendly and has implemented great impact on cities and towns.
-Passive solar techniques if adopted will be well received by occupants. - Use of passive and active renewable energy technologies in buildings should be encouraged in vi.
-Buildings.
+In addition to the ESOs in Table 3, the following energy saving measures are expected to result in substantial savings in the facilities' energy and a detailed feasibility study should be carried out on each of the ESOs:

+- i.
+Carbon dioxide monitors can be used in lobby areas to monitor and control the amount of fresh air entering the air-handling units.
+Savings of up to 70% of the HVAC system could be achieved by implementing this technology. - ii.
+With the tariff structure of $\mathbb{N}3.7/kWh$, it will be worth considering partial self-generation using the standby generator for prime power generation. - iii.
+Buildings should be designed to optimise energy in use and without compromising performance in terms of, air quality and comfort conditions.
+Savings could be achieved with the use of energy management systems to control the HVAC operation in order to optimize chillers operation, program and control set points, optimum start/stop, fault diagnosis reporting, etc. - iv.
+Using evaporative coolers should be encouraged because of its relatively low specific energy consumption and suitability of this technology to the dry weather in Minna. - v.
+The design and layout of buildings should make the most of the sunlight as this is considered environmentally friendly and has implemented great impact on cities and towns.
+Passive solar techniques if adopted will be well received by occupants. - vi.
+Use of passive and active renewable energy technologies in buildings should be encouraged in Buildings.
 Passive solar design, Photovoltaic cells, Solar water heating and ducted wind turbines are hereby recommended.
-Abraham, M.M. and MacDonald, J.M.
-(1995), "Energy Conservation Opportunities in Small Commercial Buildings", United States Department of Energy, USA.
-Diana, S. (2014).
-Energy: Crisis or opportunity?